The Old Catholic Church

 THE CHURCH IN THE USA

-Bishop Berghes, in spite of his isolation, was able to plant the seed of Old Catholicism in the Americas.
+Bishop de Berghes, in spite of his isolation, was able to plant the seed of Old Catholicism in the Americas.
 He consecrated a Capuchin Franciscan priest as bishop: Carmel Henry Carfora.
-From this the Old Catholic Church in the United States evolved into local and regional self-governing dioceses and provinces along the design of St. Ignatius of Antioch - - a network of Communities.
+From this the Old Catholic Church in the United States evolved into local and regional self-governing dioceses and provinces along the design of St. Ignatius of Antioch - a network of Communities.

-OLD CATHOLIC , OLD ROMAN CATHOLIC and INDEPENDENT CATHOLIC
+OLD CATHOLIC, OLD ROMAN CATHOLIC and INDEPENDENT CATHOLIC

 A more modern, but incorrect, appellation is "Independent Catholic" which refers more toward a system of ideas.
-There are several other lines of Apostolic Succession in the United States derived from Anglican, Orthodox and Roman sources.
+There are several lines of Apostolic Succession in the United States derived from Anglican, Orthodox and Roman sources.
 These have become intertwined, in some cases, with the Old Catholic lines of succession.

 The name "Old Catholic" has become a generic term in the United States.